flyingmachine/brave-clojure-web/content/concurrency.md

-As mentioned above, the library works to gain efficiency by both making more functions parallelizable and avoid creating intermediate collections.
+As mentioned above, the library works to gain efficiency by both making more operations parallelizable and avoiding the creation of intermediate collections.

 For parallelization, you use `fold`.
 This works exactly like reduce, except parallel.
 There are a couple catches, though.
 First, it will